aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 ## Common issues
-* **After deploying the solution, the pipeline fails on the "TestVPCConnectivity" stage.**
+* **After deploying the solution using the `install.yaml` template, the pipeline fails on the "TestVPCConnectivity" stage.**

   This means that the custom IdP Lambda function cannot connect to dependent AWS services such as DynamoDB using the VPC, subnets, and/or security groups specified.
 Please verify both DynamoDB and any identity providers can be reached from these subnets.